curtiscarlsen/curtiscarlsen/reference/My ObsidianAdmin/My Obsidian Vault Configurations.md

 	* shortList of summary and important admin notes
 	* **attachments** used by other notes

-# Tags Annotate Aspects of How Things Can Be Used
+# Tags Annotate Aspects of How Things Work
+- Descriptions of physical properties/interactions
+- Usages
+-
 # Links Show Relationships between Different Notes/Subjects